 Depending on your net worth, taking steps now could save you and your family a great deal of money in the long run.
 If you’re married and your net worth is:

-- $10 million to $22 million, or if you’re close to $10 million and think you could top that mark before 2025, Scaife recommends working with a tax or financial professional to figure out a strategy.
+- $7 million to $23 million, or if you’re close to $10 million and think you could top that mark before 2025 (or earlier, if the sunset date is accelerated), Scaife recommends working with a tax or financial professional to figure out a strategy.
 You’ll likely want to put money in a trust now to take advantage of the higher exemption, but you’ll want to make sure you don’t tie up so much of your wealth that you’re without liquid funds.
 There are a number of trust strategies you can consider to help find a balance.
 Generally, Spousal Lifetime Access Trusts (SLATs) work well here.

-- Less than $10 million, it’s best to take a wait and see approach.
-A new administration could lead to changes in estate tax law and this could lead to modifications to current estate plans.
+- Less than $7 million, it’s best to take a wait and see approach.

 For single individuals, divide these numbers in half to figure out whether you’d benefit from creating a trust under current tax law.

-Many of the most commonly used itemized tax deductions were eliminated or severely reduced by tax reform, including those related to state and local income and non-business property taxes, which were capped at only $10,000.
-The mortgage interest deduction is limited to interest on mortgage loans up to $750,000 that were taken out after December 31, 2017, and home equity loan interest has generally been eliminated.
+Many of the most commonly used itemized tax deductions were eliminated or severely reduced by the TCJA, including those related to state and local income and non-business property taxes, which were capped at only $10,000.
+The mortgage interest deduction is limited to interest on mortgage loans up to $750,000 that were taken out after December 31, 2017 and home equity loan interest has generally been eliminated.

-Despite this, Scaife says it’s likely that many clients saw a lower income tax bill this year than last: “The reduction in the marginal income tax brackets more than offset the loss of itemized deductions.”
+Despite this, Scaife says it’s likely that many clients have seen a lower income tax bill the last couple of years: “The reduction in the marginal income tax brackets more than offset the loss of itemized deductions.”
 Additionally, the alternative minimum tax, or AMT, was less of a factor.

 “Many clients that were subject to the AMT in 2017 weren’t in 2018,” says Scaife.
 That same elimination of the deductions and exemptions means it’s harder to be subject to AMT.
 Additionally, the AMT exemption amount is higher now than it previously was.
 This amount is scheduled to increase each year on a cost of living basis.